The memorials of All Saints Oakham. Photographs and brief descriptions of the wall mounted memorials at All Saints church in Oakham (May 19th 2025)

 South Aisle

 This Boer War monument is now above the choir vestry in the South aisle and not easily accessible – or indeed to photograph.
-The expertise of a military historian is probably required to unpack and present the stories of those listed here.
+A full description of the dedication service is given in Rutland County Magazine and Historical Record Volume 2, which includes brief biographises of some of those named.

 The monument above was both difficult to photograph (to avoid reflections) and difficult to read.
 It is shown in two forms – as originally taken, and with an attempt made to remove the effect of perspective.
 It commemorates the 100th anniversary celebration of the Sunday School movement, which around 1000 people attended, and commemorates its founder, Robert Raikes of Gloucester.